 The first rain storm of the season always brings a welcome reprieve from the dust and dry grass we deal with coming into the fall on the Central Coast.
 The wet and mud a rain storm leaves behind that gets us thinking about winter weather gear for Equestrians.
 Brie, of Riding Warehouse, shares with us up-to-date info on what is available and what works for keeping dry, warm and active while pursuing our riding activities and getting our barn chores done.

 Hey, head’s up.
 Purchasing products through clicking the the links or product pics that follow may result in providing us a little kick-back money.
 To learn more see the affiliate disclaimer near the end of this story.

 This is the second of two articles about winter riding gear for the Central Coast.
 Check out the first article Central Coast Winter Riding – Apparel.

 Wet and Muddy Conditions Require Waterproof Boots – So Many Options

 “Waterproof boots are really a necessity when conditions get wet and muddy.
 Your feet will stay dry and the boots are easily cleaned.
-There are so many options to choose from starting with a basic Women’s rubber rain boot or something more purposed like Women’s tall insulated winter riding boots.”
-Click on a picture or link to go to the product on the Riding Warehouse site.
+There are so many options to choose from starting with a basic Women’s rubber rain boot or something more purposed like Dublin Pinnacle winter riding boots.”
+Click on the picture or link to go to the product on the Riding Warehouse site.